renesas-rz/meta-rz-edge-ai-demo/README.md

 The CMOS camera sensor (OV5645) is no longer available, and should not be used for mass production.\
 Any software support provided is for evaluation purposes only.

-### Face Detection Mode
-The Face Landmark model used in the Face Detection Mode requires the face to be close to the camera to detect accurately, approximately 15cm away.